-Ewart, a Republican, was the representative for North Carolina's 9th congressional district from 1889 to 1891.
+Ewart was the representative for North Carolina’s 9th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1889 to Mar 1891, Ewart missed 374 of 587 roll call votes, which is 63.7%.
 This is much worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.